rfmoz/tuptime/README.md

-### What offer tuptime different than uptimed and downtimed
+### What offer tuptime different than other alternatives like uptimed and downtimed

 - It doesn't run as a daemon, at least, it only need execution when the init manager staratup and shutdown the system.
 For avoid problems with behaviours that can produce a swich off without a proper shutdown, like power failures, a cron job is shipped with the proyect for update the registers each n minutes.
 As a system administrator, you can easily choose the best numer for your particular system requirements.